tensorflow/io/README.md

 ##### CentOS 8

 CentOS 8 requires gcc/g++, git, and python 3.
-The following will install dependencies and build the shared libraries on Ubuntu 18.04:
+The following will install dependencies and build the shared libraries on CentOS 8:
 ```sh
 # Install gcc/g++, git, unzip/which (for bazel), and python3
 sudo yum install -y python3 python3-devel gcc gcc-c++ git unzip which